Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

   The workers of the selected queue type have been killed.
 The process actions of the selected queue type will not continue until you restart the workflow processes.
 A confirmation message is displayed.

 3. Unfold the engine room panel, disable the *Disable workflow* toggle in the *Actindo Work Flow Engine* box and fold the engine room panel again.
-    The workflow processes will start automatically.
+    The workflow processes will start automatically after one minute.